-As basketball season ramps up into the frenzied fun finale of March Madness, the athletic trainers at St. Elizabeth Healthcare remind student athletes about the importance of injury prevention year-round.
+As basketball season winds down into the frenzied fun finale of March Madness, the athletic trainers at St. Elizabeth Healthcare remind student-athletes about the importance of injury prevention year-round.

 “We see the whole gambit of sports-related injuries in basketball, but the most common are ankle and knee injuries,” says Nathan Ameen, Assistant Athletic Trainer at St. Elizabeth Healthcare and Northern Kentucky University Men’s Basketball team.